 Cons

-Putting this barbecue together is quite fiddly and time-consuming, especially as some of the screws don’t thread through properly, but the instructions are mostly clear and although no tools are provided, all you need is a Phillips screwdriver.
+Putting this barbecue together is quite fiddly and time-consuming, especially as some of the screws don’t thread through properly, but the instructions are mostly clear and, although no tools are provided, all you need is a Phillips screwdriver.
 Once built, it can stay assembled and has two small wheels to help you push it in and out of storage.
-Alternatively, there’s a (some what pricey) cover to protect it from the elements available to buy from Everdure.
+Alternatively, there’s a (somewhat pricey) cover to protect it from the elements available to buy from BBQ World.

-It has a sturdy hood with a temperature gauge and a side table on the left hand side plus a shelf below for storing accessories and utensils.
-It is expensive, which no doubt reflects the attached celebrity name, but it's a high performing barbecue with plenty of user friendly features and we think it's good value for money.
-It also comes with five year warranty.
+It has a sturdy hood with a temperature gauge and a side table on the left-hand side, plus a shelf below for storing accessories and utensils.
+It's expensive, which no doubt reflects the attached celebrity name, but it's a high-performing barbecue with plenty of user-friendly features, and we think it's good value for money.
+It also comes with a five-year warranty.

 Napoleon Rogue 425 gas barbecue